 One of the most commonly misunderstood defenses is that of self-defense.
 For an effective self-defense or defense of another person argument, evidence will need to show that the force used was reasonable and you reasonably believed you or another individual to be in imminent risk of being harmed.
 Furthermore, the force must be proportional to the threat.
 For instance, if you believed that someone was about to slap you, you would not be justified in using lethal force to prevent a slap.

 Contact a Tacoma Assault Attorney at The Law Offices of Morgan Fletcher Benfield, PLLC Today

 No matter the specific type of assault charge or the surrounding circumstances, each Washington assault case is extremely serious.
 If your case is not properly handled, a conviction can cause several hardships for you and your family.
-Such difficulties include problems finding a job with a violent felony on your record, issues with immigration, problems obtaining rental housing, and even the possibility of spending time behind bars.
+Such difficulties include problems finding a job with a violent felony assault charges on your record, issues with immigration, problems obtaining rental housing, and even the possibility of spending time behind bars.

 If you are arrested or accused of assault, protecting your rights should be your first concern.
 You should never speak with or make any statements to the police before consulting with a knowledgeable assault attorney who will have your best interests in mind.
 With a record of achieving the best possible outcomes for his clients, you can trust that criminal defense attorney Morgan Fletcher Benfield will clearly explain your situation and work hard for you.

 If you’re facing charges for an assault-related crime in Tacoma or its surrounding areas, contact The Law Offices of Morgan Fletcher Benfield at (253) 733-2093 to schedule a free and confidential case consultation.